Knowing your drug addiction treatment options can be confusing. We can answer any questions.

 Doesn’t withdrawal hurt?
 I am afraid to go through detox.

 Withdrawal symptoms are easily managed by our staff and licensed physician.
 We give you medication to counteract stress and anxiety.
 As time goes by, the symptoms of withdrawal lessen in severity and your return to physical and emotional health can be amazingly quick.

 What is detox like at Ventura Recovery Center?

 You will have a cozy room in a beautiful residential home.
 You will be able to rest in peace and quiet.
-Our house staff and our nursing staff are on hand to assure your comfort.
+Our staff is on hand to assure your comfort.
 You will be allowed to heal and renew at your own pace.
 Our licensed psychiatrist will visit and help with any co-occurring conditions like anxiety, depression, PTSD or bipolar disorder.